-But what if we told you there was a new coloring technique that would postpone your need to head to the salon while still allowing you to rock an all-over blonde hair color?
-That’s exactly what we’re here to talk about: the root smudge technique.
-Read on to get the 4-1-1 on smudged roots and find out why they’re a match made in heaven for blondes who have naturally dark hair.
+But what if we told you there was a lesser-known hair coloring technique that would postpone your need to head to the salon while still allowing you to rock an all-over blonde hair color?
+That’s exactly what we’re here to talk about: Root smudging.
+Read on to find out more about the root smudge technique and why it’s a match made in heaven for blondes who have naturally dark hair.

 That being said, there is a difference between smudged roots and shadow hair.
-Where smudged roots involve applying a gloss or semi-permanent hair dye to just your roots, shadow hair involves your stylist painting a gloss or hair toner onto the mid-lengths of your mane for an overall more natural appearance.
+Where smudged roots involve applying a gloss or hair dye to just your roots, shadow hair involves your stylist painting a gloss or hair toner onto the mid-lengths of your mane for an overall more natural appearance.

 First, your colorist will take the time to lighten your hair.
 Whether you’re getting babylights or balayage, they’ll apply bleach using your chosen technique, let it sit for the allotted amount of time, then wash it away.

-As your colorist smudges your roots, they’ll work with small enough sections of hair as to not have any gaps, but not too small to take away from your beautiful blonde highlights.
+As your colorist smudges your roots, they’ll work with small enough sections of hair as to not have any gaps (but not too small to take away from your beautiful blonde highlights if you opted for that look).
 Then they’ll gently comb out the color for an even more gradual change in hues.
 After the color sits, it’ll be rinsed from your mane.

 Lastly, your colorist will apply a hair toner to help neutralize any unwanted brassiness and create the final result you’re aiming for.
 This will be applied as the last step, so the length of your hair and your roots have the same overall tone for a consistent, seamless head of color.